kubernetes-retired/service-catalog/README.md

 [milestones list](https://github.com/kubernetes-incubator/service-catalog/milestones?direction=desc&sort=due_date&state=open)
 for information about the issues and PRs in current and future milestones.

+**NOTE**: Some fields in our API will still be considered **ALPHA** after the API graduates to **BETA**.
+These fields are prefixed with `alpha` in JSON/YAML.
+Alpha fields are provided for use at your own risk, may not work correctly, may be subject to change or removal at any time, and will not have data migration provided for them when they graduate past alpha.
+When an alpha field graduates past alpha, the `alpha` prefix will be removed.

 The project [roadmap](https://github.com/kubernetes-incubator/service-catalog/wiki/Roadmap)
 contains information about our high-level goals for future milestones.

 We are currently making weekly releases; see the [release process](https://github.com/kubernetes-incubator/service-catalog/wiki/Release-Process)